Camping at Jesse Owens State Park

 Campsite Registration

 Self-registration is required for these campgrounds.
-Once you enter any of the campgrounds, you’ll find a map along with a couple boxes attached.
+Once you enter any of the campgrounds, you’ll find a map along with a couple of boxes attached.
 One has blank registration forms, the other is where you can drop off your completed slip.
 (Bring your own pen!)
 You can pick up a registration form as soon as you enter and take it with you as you search for your site, or you can claim your spot and then return for a slip.
 Be sure you fill it out, though, as each morning a gentleman drives by to be sure that claimed sites have a registration form.

 The self-registration stand at Sand Hollow campground.
 The black mailbox in the middle has blank forms, while the silver mailbox on the right holds completed forms.